How can I tell if a particular plastic surgeon is experienced with gynecomastia surgery?

 A “CBC,” or complete blood count, is required of all our surgical patients.
-For GRS patients, a “PT/PTT” may possibly be requested if you have been using any type of aspirin-containing medications or certain types of vitamins/supplements.
-This test measures your “clotting mechanism”.
+For male breast reduction patients, a “PT/PTT” may possibly be requested if you have been using any type of aspirin-containing medications or certain types of vitamins/supplements.
+This test measures your “clotting mechanism.”

 Who should do the testing and evaluation of blood tests?

 You can have the testing done at any lab convenient for you.
-The results should be faxed to your surgeon and anesthesiologist for evaluation before surgery.
+The results should be sent to your surgeon and anesthesiologist for evaluation before surgery.

 Does it matter what causes Gynecomastia?

 Yes.
-Gynecomastia can be drug induced (i.e. steroids, excessive marijuana or alcohol use).
-Medications such as Propecia (prescribed for hair loss) can also cause Gynecomastia.
+Gynecomastia can be drug-induced (i.e. steroids, excessive marijuana use, or alcohol use).
+Medications such as Propecia (prescribed for hair loss) can also cause gynecomastia.
 It is highly advisable to discontinue the use of these substances prior to surgery.

-Is there a minimum age requirement for patients interested in GRS?
+Is there a minimum age requirement for patients interested in gynecomastia surgery?

-There is not a minimum age requirement for GRS, however many surgeons prefer to wait until the sufferer has completely finished puberty (18-20 years old).
-The reason for this being that for many teens who are still in their pubescent period, the Gynecomastia they’re experiencing can, and usually will, go away on its own.
-The surgeon will use his clinical judgment if the case is severe and causing severe social/psychological issues.
-This may encourage surgery at a younger age.
+There is no minimum age requirement for gynecomastia surgery, however, many surgeons prefer to wait until the person has completely finished puberty (18-20 years old).
+The reason for this is that for many teens who are still in their pubescent period, the gynecomastia they’re experiencing can, and usually will, go away on its own.
+The surgeon will use their clinical judgment if the case is severe and causing severe social/psychological issues.
+This may encourage surgery or other treatment for excess breast tissue at a younger age.

-Is there a maximum age limit for patients interested in GRS?
+Is there a maximum age limit for patients interested in male breast reduction?

-There is not an age limit for GRS, however if you have any medical conditions that could compromise your health during surgery, your surgeon may be hesitant to proceed or decline to perform the surgery altogether.
+There is no age limit for male breast reduction, however, if you have any medical conditions that could compromise your health during surgery, your surgeon may be hesitant to proceed or decline to perform the surgery altogether.

-What medical conditions would prevent me from having GRS?
+What medical conditions would prevent me from having surgery?

-If the surgeon removes glandular tissue, he/she will make a small peri-areolar incision, a half-circle incision around the lower half of the areola.
-In most cases the surgeon will also perform liposuction to sculpt the chest into the best contour/shape possible.
+If the surgeon removes glandular tissue, they will make a small peri-areolar incision; a half-circle incision around the lower half of the areola.
+In most cases, the surgeon will also perform liposuction to sculpt the chest into the best contour/shape possible.
 Whichever technique your surgeon uses, there will be scarring afterward.
-However within 6 months to a year most scars fade to the point where you cannot distinguish them from your normal skin.
+However, within 6 months to a year, most scars fade to the point where you cannot distinguish them from your normal skin.

-What is the most common technique for GRS?
+What is the most common technique for male breast reduction?

-The most common technique for GRS is where the surgeon makes a peri-areolar incision to remove glandular tissue and then performs liposuction of the area for definition.
-Some surgeons only use liposuction, but in most cases we think this is a mistake unless it is pseudo-gynecomastia (all fat content).
-Twenty percent of my practice is re-do surgery from unhappy patients.
-This is most often due to the technique of liposuction only.
-This leaves the glandular tissue behind.
+The most common technique for gynecomastia is for the surgeon to make a peri-areolar incision to remove glandular tissue and then perform liposuction of the area for definition.
+Some surgeons only use liposuction, but in most cases, this is a mistake unless it is diagnosed as pseudo-gynecomastia (all fat content).
+This is most often due to only using liposuction.
+This leaves the excess glandular tissue behind.

 I understand that there are two types of liposuction, tumescent and ultrasonic.
 Is one better than the other?